-A perusal of the Information shows that the violation alleged therein is that the accused "willfully, unlawfully and feloniously attempt to evade and defeat payment of VAT for the fourth (4th) quarter of taxable year 2010, by stating in the entry fields of the said return the word 'exempt', when in truth and in fact said accused is not exempted [...]".
+A perusal of the Information shows that the violation alleged therein is that the accused "willfully; unlawfully and feloniously attempt to evade or defeat tax by stating in the entry fields of the said return the word "Please see attached", when in truth and in fact there is nothing attached to the said return, which resulted to basic deficiency income tax [...]".
 Such being an omission and misrepresentation on the part of the accused, the day of the commission of the violation is unknown until the same is discovered.
 Thus, the Court En Banc agrees with the finding of the Court in Division that the commencement of the prescriptive period is from the discovery of the commission and the institution of judicial proceedings for its investigation and punishment.

-In Emilio E. Lim, Sr. and Antonia Sun Lim vs. Court of Appeals and People of the Philippines17 (Lim case), the Supreme Court discussed the commencement of the prescriptive period where the day of the commission of the violation is not known and what is contemplated by the term "judicial proceedings", to wit:
+In Emilio E. Lim, Sr. and Antonia Sun Lim vs. Court of Appeals and People of the Philippines21 (Lim case), the Supreme Court discussed the commencement of the prescriptive period where the day of the commission of the violation is not known and what is contemplated by the term "judicial proceedings", to wit: